-With the pub on your left, head north along the road to turn left at the t junction just past the cottages.
+With the pub on your left, head north along the road for 50 meters and turn left at the signpost marked "Higham Goblon & Recreation Ground".
 The road soon veers to the right and a few metres later take the waymarked footpath northwest across the field on your left (Grid ref TL105 308).
 This is part of the John Bunyan Trail and after crossing the field and the small footbridge over a stream, the path veers left to head in a westerly direction towards the outskirts of Barton-le-Clay, with some good views of the Barton Hills to be seen to your left.
 Cross another footbridge over a stream to come out at the road in Barton-le-Clay and then turn left to reach the main road, crossing to the lane on the far side.

 Go past the church and soon turn left onto the bridleway, with the prominent Barton Hills now in front of you.
 At the gate to the entrance of the Nature Reserve, leave the bridle path as it sweeps around this section and instead take the left of the two paths up through the reserve to reach the top of the hills.
 This is fairly steep walking up the grassy slopes, but wooden steps help to take care of the hardest sections.
 Gaining height fairly rapidly now, do not wait until you get to the top for the best views though.
 Keep looking behind from about half way up.